AntonioTorres23/OpenGL_Notes/PBR Theory.md

 ![[Pasted image 20251209112017.png]]

 Generally, not all energy is absorbed and the light will continue to **scatter** in a (mostly) random direction at which point it collides with other particles until its energy is depleted or it leaves the surface again.
 Light rays re-emerging out of the surface contribute to the surface's observed (diffuse) color.
-In physically based
+In physically based rendering however, we make the simplifying assumption that